 Office of Compliance staff who testified before the committee said mandatory in-person training would be a good first step toward preventing harassment.

-Later on Tuesday, Speaker Paul Ryan announced afternoon that going forward the House will require mandatory anti-harassment and anti-discrimination training for all members and staff.
+Later on Tuesday, Speaker Paul Ryan announced that going forward the House will require mandatory anti-harassment and anti-discrimination training for all members and staff.
 “Our goal is not only to raise awareness, but also make abundantly clear that harassment in any form has no place in this institution,” he said in a statement.